mattermost/mattermost-handbook/operations/finance/spending-company-money/how-to-use-accrualify/how-to-submit-a-po.md

 ## Finding a Vendor

-If you are unsure if your vendor is on file or unsure of the legal name of the vendor, you can refer to the Vendor Module to quickly look up a vendor by typing the name of the vendor in the column titled **Vendor** as seen in the screenshot below.
+If you're unsure whether your vendor is on file or unsure of the legal name of the vendor, you can refer to the Vendor Module to quickly look up a vendor by typing the name of the vendor in the column titled **Vendor** as seen in the screenshot below.

 ![](../../.gitbook/assets/How-to-submit-a-PO-5.PNG)